emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

                                <- EAP-Failure

 ## C.3.
-Full TLS Handshake Using Certificate-Based Ciphersuite
+Full TLS Handshake Using Certificate-Based Cipher Suite
 {:numbered="false"}

 In the case within TEAP Phase 1 where an abbreviated TLS handshake is